raymondlouie/MiniMarS/README.md

 Here is an example of the `MiniMarS` workflow to get started:

-Load libraries and example data.
+### Load libraries and process the input data in three different formats.
 ```{r}
 # Check to see if packages are installed.
 packages_required = c("CiteFuse","sc2marker","geneBasisR","xgboost","dplyr","MiniMarS")